London St Patrick's Festival

 A free adventure trail for the whole family.

-With a special map and clues from Irish characters you'll meet along the way, this St Patrick's Day quest will take you from Half Moon Street to the National Portrait Gallery.
+With a special map and clues from Irish characters you'll meet along the way, this St Patrick's Day quest will take you from Stratton Street to the National Portrait Gallery.
 This Trail is approximately 1.5 miles long and takes 1.5 hours to complete.

 Don’t miss this exhibition between father and son, John B and Lorcan Vallely on level 2 at City Hall, curated by Barbara Stanley.